Understanding Group Therapy

 - Mindfulness plays a vital role in helping teens understand how and when judgment is taking place.
 A fun activity to do with your teen is the “coin jar”.
-Your teen is to place a coin into the jar each time he or she recognizes judgment taking place.
+Your teen is to place a coin into the jar each time he or she recognizes the judgment taking place.
 This activity supports in “recognizing” when judgment takes place and “promoting” a healthy shift in awareness and compassion.

 - One of my favorite activities to do with teens is creating clarity.
 Teens often make statements based on judgment versus compassion.
 This activity helps teens learn how to shift hurtful judgmental statements to supportive compassionate statements.
-For instance, “the music you listen to sucks!” versus a healthier alternative “we have different interest in music”.
+For instance, “the music you listen to sucks!” versus a healthier alternative “we have a different interest in music”.

 - The last strategy to help your teen improve self-esteem is focused on practice, encouragement, and support.
 Practice each strategy learned with your teen as often as needed.
-Encourage your teen to shift their view point to one filled with love, kindness and compassion.
+Encourage your teen to shift their viewpoint to one filled with love, kindness, and compassion.
 Lastly, support your teen along their journey.
 It’ll be worth it!